-- Other types of physical, economic, and even punitive damages that result from the accident.
+- Other types of physical, economic, and even punitive damages resulting from the accident

-Types of Cases Our California Pedestrian Accident Attorneys Handle
+Types of Cases Our California Pedestrian Accident Lawyers Handle

-At Arash Law, we have an extensive background in complex personal injury and wrongful death claims arising from pedestrian accidents.
-We handle a variety of pedestrian accident claims including:
+We have an extensive background in complex personal injury and wrongful death claims arising from pedestrian accidents.
+We handle various pedestrian accident claims, including:

 - Pedestrian accidents involving motorcycles